-But the legal and regulatory reality that organisations face concerning information and data is far more complicated.
+But the legal and regulatory reality that organizations face concerning information and data is far more complicated.
 Data privacy concerns have prompted the creation and enforcement of stringent privacy regulations, such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Well over 100 countries have passed a unique set of data regulation laws, each implementing their own framework for how data can cross their borders.

 2. Public cloud: In many ways, public cloud computing makes serving a global audience simpler compared to on-premise computing, since cloud-based applications can run on servers in a wide range of global regions.
-However, cloud computing also offers less visibility into where data is processed, creating a challenge for organisations that want control over where data goes.
+However, cloud computing also offers less visibility into where data is processed, creating a challenge for organizations that want control over where data goes.

 The best approach is to partner with a global edge network — either a CDN vendor or a vendor that offers additional services along with CDN caching — that is infrastructure-agnostic.
 This allows websites and applications to scale up to global audiences, no matter whether they use a hybrid cloud, public cloud, private cloud, or on-premise model.

-Organizations that collect user data use encryption to protect that data both in transit and at rest, so only authorised parties can view, process, or alter it.
+Organizations that collect user data use encryption to protect that data both in transit and at rest, so only authorized parties can view, process, or alter it.
 For data that crosses networks, the encryption protocol in widest use today is Transport Layer Security (TLS).
 TLS relies on asymmetric encryption, which requires two keys: a public key and a private key.
 While the public key is made available to the entire Internet, the private key is kept secret.

 Where the private key is stored determines where encrypted data, including potentially sensitive data, is decrypted.
-This is important for localisation because once data is decrypted, it becomes visible to any parties with access to the decrypted data.
+This is important for localization because once data is decrypted, it becomes visible to any parties with access to the decrypted data.

-This is easier to implement when organisations adopt a Zero Trust model rather than a castle-and-moat model.
+This is easier to implement when organizations adopt a Zero Trust model rather than a castle-and-moat model.
 In a Zero Trust model, no user or device is trusted by default, even from inside the corporate network.
 Several factors can be evaluated by the Zero Trust solution before it grants access: device posture, user identity and privileges, location, and more.

 Privacy on the Internet is critical to the safety and security of our personal and professional lives, yet the Internet was not built with privacy in mind.
 As a result, fear around how Internet-based technology companies handle data and privacy abounds.